Neil Agius - Linosa to Gozo

 - Category: Solo, nonstop, unassisted.

-- Rules: MSF Rules of Marathon Swimming, without exception or modification.
+- Rules: MSF Rules of Marathon Swimming.

 - Body of Water: Mediterranean Sea

 - Route Type: one-way

 - Start Location: Ferry dock, West Linosa (35.863200, 12.853400)

 - Finish Location: Xlendi Beach, Gozo (36.030510, 14.216989)

 - Minimum Route Distance: 125.7 km (78.1 miles)

 - Start: 28 June 2021, 18:00 (Central European Summer Time, Europe/Malta, UTC2).